custosoft/CLHVistaMod/README.md

-# ConsoleLogonHook
+# ConsoleLogonHook VISTA MOD
 Welcome!

 This project hooks onto and provides a graphical user interface for the console logon screen in Windows 10.
+Also, this is a Windows Vista Mod which initially release as Windows 7 style.

 > [!WARNING]
 > **THIS PROJECT IS IN EARLY DEVELOPMENT AND MIGHT BE UNSTABLE**